arvenjadeaguilar/cellagri-cms/src/pages/blog/2019-03-22-cell-based-meat-regulation-is-coming.md

 It is important to note, however, that the document mentions that both the FDA and USDA _“will develop joint principles for product labelling and claims to ensure that products are labeled consistently and transparently”_.

 This means that, even though the USDA will be the department labelling the final products, it will be based on previously agreed terms with the FDA.
-If the FDA has a role in labelling then it may be possible that the joint USDA and FDA consensus will be to label cell ag meat products _meat_.
+If the FDA has a role in labelling, then it's possible that the joint USDA and FDA consensus will be to label cell ag meat products as _meat_.

 <img src="/img/cows.jpeg" width="100%"/>